salman18376/SE-SSL/README.md

 ## For best model

 Run wavlm_best.sh for the best model, which is a conformer as a head.
 Additionally, remember to use waveform_loss (weighted_sdr_loss) in conjunction with consistency_loss (L1) and unconsistency_loss (L1).
+You can also download the best model weights from https://drive.google.com/file/d/1R3XnnmFNu8xDb3oJg2Ct7BkJ9RP24Gqk/view?usp=drive_link.

 ## Training and evaluation